jscoq/jscoq/README.md

 high memory demands of the js_of_ocaml optimizer we need to use a 32bit and 64bit Ocaml runtime.

-* First, you'll have to install Ocaml 4.02.1 + libraries in both 32
+* The provided script `toolchain-setup.sh` will take care of most things provided you have a recent opam.

-  and 64 bit versions.
-This is done with the toolchain-setup.sh script.
-You need to indicate where the js_of_ocaml git version is by editing the JS_OF_OCAML_DIR variable, also tweaking NJOBS may be necessary.
+  You should modify it to point to a git version of js_of_ocaml by editing the JS_OF_OCAML_DIR variable, also tweaking NJOBS may be necessary.
 In Ubuntu, the gcc-multilib package is required.

 * Download and build Coq master from <https://github.com/coq/coq>, configure and make as follows: